JonasCz/HttpTool/README.md

 * View the response body as plaintext, rendered / formatted HTML, prettified code, and other options.

-* Extract text and HTML from the response body text (If it's HTML) using a Jquery style CSS selector (Uses Jsoup under the hood).
+* Extract text and HTML from the response body text (If it's HTML) using a JQuery style CSS selector (Uses Jsoup under the hood).

-###What doesn't work yet and needs implemented:
+###What doesn't work yet and needs to be implemented:

 * UI is big, and only suitable for tablets